 Why would someone go to a Pawnshop to get a loan?

 Pawnshops offer the consumer a quick, convenient and confidential way to borrow money.
 A short-term cash need can be met with no credit check or legal consequences if the loan defaults.
 A customer receives a percentage of the value the broker believes the collateral would bring in a sale.
 Although the loan to collateral ratio varies over time and across pawnshops, a loan value of about 50 percent of the resale value of the collateral is typical.
 When a customer pawns an item, the loan terms will print on a pawn ticket for the customer.
 The Pawn ticket states the customer's name, address, type of identification provided to the pawnbroker, a description of the item, amount lent, maturity date, interest rate, and the amount paid to redeem the pawned item.

 What is the foreclosure procedure?

-If a customer defaults, the collateral becomes the pawnshop's property after the loan is overdue by a specific amount of time, generally one to two months.
+If a customer defaults, the collateral becomes the pawnshop's property after the loan is overdue by a specific amount of time, that time is stated on the Pawn ticket.

 Do most pawning customers lose their merchandise?

 On average, 80 percent of all loans get redeemed.
 Repeat customers make up most of our business, similar to any other lending or retail establishment.
 Pawnbrokers know the vast majority of their customers because they often borrow against the same items repeatedly.
 Pawnbrokers offer non-recourse loans, looking only to the item being pledged to recover their investment if the borrower chooses not to repay the loan.
 It is solely the choice of the customer whether he/she elects to repay the loan.